makerdao/mips/MIP4/MIP4c3-Subproposal-Template.md

 ### Motivation

-- Explanation behind the amendment of the MIP
+- Explanation behind the amendment of the MIP.
 - Explanation of why this change is valid for an amendment rather than a replacement.
 - Any impact this has on other MIPs that interact with the MIP in question.